-This leaflet has been produced to answer questions you may have about a Flexible Sigmoidoscopy and what to expect during your procedure.
+This leaflet has been produced to answer questions you may have about a colonoscopy and what to expect during your procedure.
 If you have any other questions, please ask a member of the nursing team.

-What is a Flexible Sigmoidoscopy?
+What is a colonoscopy?

-The examination is performed using a long flexible instrument (an endoscope) about the thickness of your index finger with a bright light at one end.
-The scope is passed carefully through the anus and air is used to inflate the large bowel (sigmoid colon).
-The scope is passed around the sigmoid colon so the bowel lining can be looked at.
+The examination is performed using a long flexible instrument (an endoscope) about the thickness of your index finger with a bright light and camera at the end.
+The scope is passed carefully through the anus and air is inflated into the large bowel (colon).
+The scope is moved around the colon so the bowel lining can be looked at.